 File Size Limit: 10MB

 We accept articles on writing as well as actual pieces of writing, but there are no set criteria for this section.
 If you’ve written for writing magazines with a focus on craft (writing styles, editing) or post-writing (marketing, pitching) then please pitch us your ideas for articles.
 We won’t accept articles that have been printed before, but if you have an idea similar to any you (or we) have published before and you want to spin it a bit, pitch it to us and we’ll see where it lands.
-Take this as an example.

 We accept essays and other prose about current issues, including politics and religion (as long as the piece is tasteful), as well as book and film reviews.
 We do not discriminate between parties or religions and all voices will be considered.